 co-chair of the Women's Budget group for 3 years and chair of the

 Wales Gender Budget Group for 5 years.

 Adele was a Board Member of Sport Wales until March 2012 and has

 actively worked on increasing women and girls participation in

 sport for a number of years.
-She also chairs the Public
+Adele is also a member of the Social

 Martin was born and raised in Cardiff attending Cardiff High